The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Experiments

 For all subsets, we train our supervised models and stage-0 models for 25,000 iterations.
 Additionally, for the Pascal VOC 2012 dataset, we use a batch-size of 8, and we refine our model for 3,000 iterations at each refinement stage (Stage 1 to 9).
 For the Cityscapes dataset, we use a batch-size of 6, and we refine our models for 4,000 iterations at each refinement stage (Stage 1 to 9).
 We use a search cost of two for both GIST and RIST and use the development set to select the best path for all experiments.

 Table~\ref{table:det} shows the results of our experiments as well as relevant results that others have reported~\cite{hung2019adversarial,mittal2019semi,french2019semi,olsson2020classmix}.
 We use the code provided by the respective authors for our experiments with S4GAN~\cite{mittal2019semi} and ClassMix \cite{olsson2020classmix}.
 For a fair comparison, we set the batch size for S4GAN and ClassMix to match with our experiments, and we also select the best iterations using our development set.
-The differences in results of our experiments on S4GAN and ClassMix are due to the training batch size and selection of best iterations (See supplementary material for further details).
+We notice performance differences in S4GAN and ClassMix when compared to performances reported in the original papers.
+We speculate that the differences are caused by best iteration selection and batch sizes.
+For experiment with S4GAN+GIST/RIST and ClassMix+GIST/RIST, we first train the segmentation model with S4GAN and ClassMix algorithm (stage-0 models).
+After that, we further refine the segmentation model using the GIST/RIST algorithm by bootstrapping on the DeepLabV2 model trained with S4GAN/ClassMix.